DATA PROCESSING AGREEMENT

 The Provider has a centralized system to manage administrative access to customer environments.
 To access a customer system, the employee must have a valid reason and access is only approved by utilizing a jointly agreed process with the customer.
 At minimum all access to customer environments requires an encrypted tunnel within Provider’s network.
 Connections to customer environments are logged to provide full audit trail on administrative operations in customer environments.
 All remote access to the Provider’s services requires an encrypted connection and other possible measures (e.g. MFA, strong authentication, or IP-verification) as required by the data protection risk assessment.

 Unauthorized persons are prevented from gaining physical access to data processing facilities.
-Microsoft designs, builds, and operates datacenters in a way that strictly controls physical access to the areas where the personal data is stored.
-Microsoft conducts periodical security reviews of facilities.
-Personal data is protected against accidental and unlawful destruction utilizing physical and environmental controls.The Provider controls, monitors and audits all administrative connections, 3rd party access and file transfers which are deployed within the Provider’s infrastructure.
+Datacenters are designed, built and operated in a way that strictly controls physical access to the areas where the personal data is stored.
+Datacenter service providers conduct periodical security reviews of facilities.
+Personal data is protected against accidental and unlawful destruction utilizing physical and environmental controls.

 The Provider executes a framework for planning, executing and controlling customer business related operations.
 The organizational structure assigns roles and responsibilities to provide for adequate staffing and efficiency of operative capabilities.
 The Provider management establishes authority and appropriate lines of reporting for key personnel.
-As a part of the hiring processes education verification and background checks are conducted based on employee’s position and level of access to the Provider’s processing facilities and systems.
+As a part of the hiring processes education verification and background checks are conducted based on the employee's position and level of access to the Provider’s processing facilities and systems.The Provider maintains and controls the execution of the Provider’s security policy, provides security training to employees, and performs application security reviews.
+These reviews assess the confidentiality, integrity, and availability of data, as well as conformance to the Provider information security policy.

 3.3 Ability to Restore the Availability and Access to Personal Data in a Timely Manner in the Event of a Physical or Technical Incident